Times Square — New York City

 He headed home, to watch the news coverage.

 He pulled into his driveway at around 1:30pm in his blue Mini Cooper.
 He noticed that there was a woman he did not know, standing there on his porch.
-He pushed a button his door, and the car’s window slid down.
+He pushed a button on his car door, and the window slid down.
 “Is there something I can do for you?”

 The woman explained that she was a reporter for the Stamford Advocate — and she expected that to register with him.
 But he was still puzzled.
 So she told him she was covering the Sandy Hook Elementary School shooting, and she had been informed that someone at his address had been linked to it.